FRRouting/frr/doc/user/installation.rst

    delegate this group to individual users, or to run vtysh setgid to this group.

 The default user and group which will be configured is 'frr' if no user or group is specified.
-Note that this user or group requires write access to the local state directory (see `--localstatedir`) and requires at least read access, and write access if you wish to allow daemons to write out their configuration, to the configuration directory (see `--sysconfdir`).
+Note that this user or group requires write access to the local state directory (see :option:`--localstatedir`) and requires at least read access, and write access if you wish to allow daemons to write out their configuration, to the configuration directory (see :option:`--sysconfdir`).

 On systems which have the 'libcap' capabilities manipulation library (currently only Linux), FRR will retain only minimal capabilities required and will only